wso2-attic/puppet-is/hieradata/dev/wso2/wso2is/pattern-2/README.md

 # WSO2 IDENTITY SERVER Pattern-4

- Registry Mounting using one DB and multiple Registry spaces as bellow

 This pattern consist of a stand-alone IS setup with a single node deployment.
 The databases used in this pattern are external MYSQL databases and also registry mounting  is done using a one shared registry database,  registry spaces are use for config and governance registry.